A Galerkin type method for kinetic Fokker Planck equations based on Hermite expansions: Introduction and statement of main results

-Concerning the literature devoted to numerical approaches to the problem in \cref{ivp1}, we note that Risken developed a matrix continued-fraction method in \cite{riskenFokkerplanckEquationMethods1996} based on the spectral expansion.
+Concerning the literature devoted to numerical schemes to the problem in \cref{ivp1}, Risken developed a matrix continued-fraction method in \cite{riskenFokkerplanckEquationMethods1996} based on the spectral expansion.
 In \cite{fokCombinedHermiteSpectralfinite2002a}, Fok et al.~gave detailed explicit and implicit discretization schemes for the hyperbolic system \cref{eq:hyperbolic_intro+} in the case $d=1$.
 A similar numerical scheme for the periodic case can be found in \cite{chaiMixedGeneralizedHermiteFourier2018}.
 In addition, for the Fokker-Planck-Landau equation, the nonlinear version of equation \cref{ivp1}, a numerical scheme based on Hermite expansion can be found in \cite{liHermiteSpectralMethod2021a}.
+Numerical analysis for various other types of kinetic equations, e.g.~Boltzmann equation, using the Galerkin method can be found in e.g.~\cite{sarnaConvergenceAnalysisGrad2020,schmeiserConvergenceMomentMethods1998,gambaGalerkinPetrovApproach2018} and references therein.
+In particular, in \cite{sarnaConvergenceAnalysisGrad2020}, the authors analyze strong solutions to linear kinetic equations in spatially bounded domains using Hermite polynomials and obtain $\L^2$ error estimates for the approximation which depends on the regularity of the solution.
+However, in the current paper, we obtain explicit $\mathrm{H}^k$ error estimates for Galerkin approximations of weak solutions to the kinetic Fokker-Planck equation that only depend on the regularity of the initial data and source term, see \cref{thm1:error}.

-We also note that different spectral methods may be used to solve the kinetic Fokker-Planck equations, for example, a generalized Laguerre-Legendre spectral method can be found in \cite{guoCompositeGeneralizedLaguerreLegendre2009a}.
+Finally, we also note that different spectral methods may be used to solve the kinetic Fokker-Planck equations, for example, a generalized Laguerre-Legendre spectral method can be found in \cite{guoCompositeGeneralizedLaguerreLegendre2009a}.
 In addition, we refer to \cite{pavliotisStochasticProcessesApplications2014a} for a good introduction to Monte Carlo methods and the simulation of probability densities.
-Compared to the previous literature we develop Galerkin-type approximations, with quantitative error estimates, of the (unique) weak solutions to the Cauchy problem in \cref{ivp1} in domains $(0, T)\times D\times \R^d$ where either $D=\T^d$ or $D=\R^d$.